Riehle.net

 Although we do not know the source of our surname, it may have been borrowed from the Old French “riuler“, from Latin regulāre, “to regulate or rule”.
 Its use in Baden (along the Rhine, adjacent to France) might support this.
 Another source speculates a similar association.
 Regardless, this works as an example of how names might have been assumed back in the day as various local leaders might have adopted the name from other such leaders in the region with no hereditary association.
 Of course surname lineages may also vary from genetic lineages due to adoptions, unmarried mothers abandoned by fathers, wives unfaithful to husbands, pronunciation drift, spelling differences (in church records for example) or other anomalies that can creep into a family line over hundreds of years.

 Whatever the history of the name within a particular lineage, it has been carried forward as a representations of that lineage and remains with us today.
-As we attempt to identify Riehle haplogroups we endeavor to identify the genetic history of each such lineages, going back to the time of the adoption of the name within that lineage, and then millennia beyond.
+As we attempt to identify Riehle haplogroups we can hope to learn more about the genetic history of each such lineages, going back to the time of the adoption of the name within that lineage, and then millennia beyond.
 Of course we also look for any haplogroup commonality we might find across and within our various Family Segments.

-So we are attempting to tie the various results from Y-DNA testing to Riehle Immigrant Ancestors or other broad family identifiers.
+So we are attempting to tie the various results from Y-DNA testing to Riehle Immigrant Ancestors or other broad family identifiers and would like help from our readers to do this.
 More data will yield better insights, so please do not hold back just because there may already be results for your ancestral line.
 We have already identified centuries old commonality within lineages as well as anomalistic difference.
-More listings provide better information.
+More testing and confidential sharing of key information will help us learn more about the history of our surname.

 Y-HaplogroupInformation Including Immigrant Ancestor or Similar Family Ties